gurumojo/text/vitae/clinical.md

  * Acknowledges location often granted privilege, and openly discusses complexity as an advantaged other
  * Speaks truth to power, directly and indirectly, via engagement with broaching or coaching as needed
  * Eschews pathology and biomedical models of psychological distress in favor of neurodiversity paradigm
- * Centers social justice and trauma informed practice over methodologies overlooking systemic influences
+ * Centers social justice and trauma informed practice over methodologies bypassing systemic influences
  * Builds coalitions and works to surface emergent issues resident in exploration of group intelligence